Samsung/tizen-docs/docs/application/dotnet/guides/nui/animation.md

 animation.Play();
 ```

-### KeyFrame Animation
+### KeyFrames Animation
-NUI provides support for animating between several different values for a View.
-This can be done by defining the `KeyFrames`.
+By defining the `KeyFrames` object, NUI supports animation between several different values for a `View`.

-The code below shows how to create `KeyFrames`.
+The following code shows how to create `KeyFrames` object:
 ```csharp
 KeyFrames keyFrames = KeyFrames::New();